60 to 180 mins

-Liposuction, also known as lipoplasty, liposculpture or lipo, is a surgical procedure that aims to remove stubborn pockets of fat from the body.
-It can be performed on many different parts of the body and is one of the most popular cosmetic procedures in the UK.
+Liposuction, also known as "lipoplasty", "liposculpture", or "lipo", is a surgical procedure that removes stubborn pockets of fat from the body.
+It is not a weight-loss procedure and is instead very effective at perfecting and sculpting many different parts of the body from the chin and jaw to the ankles and calves.
+Currently, it is one of the most popular cosmetic procedures in the UK.

 It can be difficult to get rid of certain areas of body fat despite our best efforts at exercising and dieting.
-Liposuction is a procedure that can help contour these areas by:
+Liposuction is a procedure that can help contour the body by:

 It can also be used as part of a fat transfer procedure to help redistribute body fat from one area of the body to another.